-Congratulations to everyone in the GCT team for spending over a decade planning this process and for the hard work that went into making this long-term project a reality!
+Congratulations to everyone for spending over a decade planning this process and for the hard work that went into making this long-term project a reality!

 The Gonarezhou Conservation Trust (GCT) is an innovative conservation partnership between the Zimbabwe Parks and Wildlife Management Authority and the Frankfurt Zoological Society that is directly responsible for the management of Gonarezhou National Park.

 Gonarezhou National Park, located in Zimbabwe’s South-East Lowveld, covers just over 5,000 km² of spectacular scenery incorporating the iconic Chilojo Cliffs, wide meandering rivers, and extensive woodlands.
 It is home to an estimated 11,000 elephants and forms part of the Great Limpopo Transfrontier Park, one of the largest protected areas on the continent, spanning three countries.

 This is not the first re-location in which FZS took part.
 For example, in 2021 Nsumbu National Park welcomed 200 buffaloes and 48 zebras.

 Image in header taken by the Gonarezhou Conservation Trust.

 Gonarezhou National Park